 The second valve slide is also the point in the tubing commonly used to measure a trumpet’s bore size.
-Bore size can effect how a trumpet performs, and manufacturers usually list this measurement with a model’s other specifications (related: Trumpet Bore Size: How Much Does it Matter?).
+Bore size can affect how a trumpet performs, and manufacturers usually list this measurement with a model’s other specifications (related: Trumpet Bore Size: How Much Does it Matter?).

 Third valve slide

 The third valve slide is part of the tubing assembly extending off from the third valve casing and running away from the player.